Green's canonical syzygy conjecture for ribbons: Ribbons

 \begin{proposition} Let $(U, 0)$ be a versal deformation space of $C$ and $C_U \to U$ a versal family.
 Let $N \subset U$ be the closed subset consisting of $u \in U$ where $C_u$ has worse than nodal singularities.
-Then the codimension of $N$ in $U$ at $0$ is at least 2. \end{proposition} \begin{proof} Note that all ribbons degenerate isotrivially to the hyperelliptic ribbon.
+Then the codimension of $N$ in $U$ at $0$ is at least 2. \end{proposition} Said differently, $N \subset U$ is the complement of the open set of $u \in U$ over which $C_u$ is a semi-stable curve. \begin{proof} Note that all ribbons degenerate isotrivially to the hyperelliptic ribbon.
 Indeed, in the gluing description \eqref{eqn:gluing}, we may replace $F(t)$ by $cF(t)$ and take $c$ to $0$.
 Therefore, it suffices to prove the proposition for the hyperelliptic ribbon.
 Furthermore, since $(U, 0)$ is irreducible, it suffices to exhibit an irreducible pointed scheme $(T,0)$ and a map $\phi \from (T,0) \to (U,0)$ such that the codimension of $\phi^{-1}(N)$ in $T$ at $0$ is at least 2.
 Said differently, it suffices to construct a family of curves $C_T \to T$ such that $C_0$ is a hyperelliptic ribbon and the locus of $t \in T$ such that $C_t$ has worse than nodal singularities has codimension at least 2.
 Take $T = \A^{2g+3} = \A \langle a_0, \dots, a_{2g+2} \rangle$ with $0 = (0,\dots, 0)$ and let $C_T \to T$ be the family of hyperelliptic curves defined affine locally by